 - In the Certificate field, paste the text of the certificate (Base 64) code from Azure AD Premium or other identity provider.

 The Certificate (Base 64) is obtained when configuring SSO with Azure AD Premium or other identity provider.
 Make sure you copy only the text between the begin and end markers.

-- Select the Enabled check box to make SSO active for the User Administrator and all other sub-users created by the User Administrator.
+- Select the Enabled check box to make SSO active for the Master Administrator and all other users assigned the SSO app in the identity provider.

-- Select the Optional check box if you want the User Administrator and sub-users to have the option to sign in with either SSO or with Keepit credentials.
-We recommend to clear this check box so that the User Administrator and sub-users will log in through Azure AD Premium or other identity provider.
+- (Optional) Select the Optional check box if you want the Master Administrator and other users to have the option to sign in with either SSO or with Keepit credentials.
+We recommend to clear this check box so that the Master Administrator and other users will log in through Azure AD Premium or other identity provider.